RunicPixels/UnityOSC-Toolkit-Monster-Madness/README.md

 ## Credits ##
 Aaron Oostdijk : One of the creators of the toolkit, helped with complications and some programming.

+Machiel Veltkamp : Helped us with using Isadora and general feedback.

 Bas Klein : Helped a lot with programming.

 # Links #